Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Dragoncastle Caverns
 Pretty straightforward dungeon.
-The boss can be oneshot with a Dragon Slayer and you can get one for free for visiting Angrim's House.
+The boss can be one-shot with a Dragon Slayer and you can get one for free by visiting Angrim's House.

 ![](https://media.retroachievements.org/Badge/153463.png) [Boss IV (3)](https://retroachievements.org/achievement/108408)
 _Defeat Lesser Dragon in Dragoncastle Caverns_